-139.305 Paved Areas.
+139.301 Paved Areas.

-- (a) Each airport operator shall employ a maintenance program, including preventive maintenance where appropriate, to maintain the airport facilities in condition does not impair the safety of aircraft operation, and promptly repair the pavement of, each runway, taxiway, loading ramp, and parking area on the airport which is available for air carrier use as follows: - (1) The pavement edges shall not exceed 7.5 cm difference in elevation between abutting pavement sections and between full strength pavement and abutting shoulders. - (2) The pavement shall have no hole exceeding 7.5 cm in depth nor any hole the slope of which from any point in the hole to the nearest point at the lip of the hole is 45 degrees or greater as measured from the pavement surface plane, unless, in either case, the entire area of the hole can be covered by a 12.5 cm diameter circle. - (3) The pavement shall be free of cracks and surface variations which could impair directional control of air carrier aircraft.

-- (4) Except as provided in paragraph (b) of this section, mud, dirt, and loose aggregate, debris, foreign objects, rubber deposits and other contaminants shall be removed promptly and as completely as practicable. - (5) Except as provided in paragraph (b) of this section, any chemical solvent that is used to clean any pavement area shall be removed as soon as practically possible, consistent with the instructions of the manufacturer of the solvent. - (6) The pavement shall be sufficiently drained and free of depressions to prevent ponding that obscures markings or impairs safe aircraft operations.
+- (a) Each airport operator shall employ a maintenance program, including preventive maintenance where appropriate, to maintain the airport facilities in condition does not impair the safety of aircraft operation, and promptly repair the pavement of, each runway, taxiway, loading ramp, and parking area on the airport which is available for air carrier use as follows: - (1) The surface of the shoulder that abuts the runway shall be flush with the surface of the runway and its transverse slope shall not exceed 2.5 per cent. - (2) The pavement shall have no hole exceeding 7.5 cm in depth nor any hole the slope of which from any point in the hole to the nearest point at the lip of the hole is 45 degrees or greater as measured from the pavement surface plane, unless, in either case, the entire area of the hole can be covered by a 12.5 cm diameter circle. - (3) The pavement shall be free of cracks and surface variations which could impair directional control of air carrier aircraft. - (4) Except as provided in paragraph (b) of this section, mud, dirt, and loose aggregate, debris, foreign objects, rubber deposits and other contaminants shall be removed promptly and as completely as practicable. - (5) Except as provided in paragraph (b) of this section, any chemical solvent that is used to clean any pavement area shall be removed as soon as practically possible, consistent with the instructions of the manufacturer of the solvent. - (6) The pavement shall be sufficiently drained and free of depressions to prevent ponding that obscures markings or impairs safe aircraft operations.